sa-mw-dach/manuela/docs/module-ci-cd-pipeline.md

 oc get pipelineruns -n manuela-ci --sort-by=.metadata.creationTimestamp -o name | tail -n +2 | tail -r | tail -n +15 | xargs oc delete -n manuela-ci
 ```

+Uninstalling seldon-based workloads (e.g. anomaly detection) currently leaves WebHooks behind which cause subsequent deployments to fail.
+Check that all MutatingWebHooks and ValidatingWebHooks that are configured for seldon still work, or delete the WebHooks.

 ## Demo Execution

 Review the GitHub ops repository and show that currently, only the master branch exists.
 Explain the [staging concept](staging-concept.md) and the expected creation of a new branch + pull request during the pipeline run.